Kavish-Paraswar/AI-Based_Sketch_to_Face_Reconstruction/README.md

 # Sketch to Color Image Generation Using Conditional GANs

-## Read my article on [Medium](https://towardsdatascience.com/generative-adversarial-networks-gans-89ef35a60b69)

 ![Sketch to Color Image Generation using Conditional GANs](./assets/outputs.gif)

-Sketch to Color Image generation is an image-to-image translation model using Conditional Generative Adversarial Networks as described in the original paper by Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, Alexei A. Efros 2016, [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/abs/1611.07004).
+Sketch to Color Image generation is an image-to-image translation model using Conditional Generative Adversarial Networks as described in the original paper by Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, Alexei A. Efros 2016

 The model was trained on the [Anime Sketch-Colorization Pair Dataset](https://www.kaggle.com/ktaebum/anime-sketch-colorization-pair) available on Kaggle which contains 14.2k pairs of Sketch-Color Anime Images.
 The training of the model was done for 150 epochs which took approximately 23 hours on a single GeForce GTX 1060 6GB Graphic Card and 16 GB RAM.